-11 SB 2375 of 1990, which BPM was the first State agency to support, enacted Business & Professions Code 12 Section 2319, which mandated that the Medical Board "set as a goal ... so that an average of no more than six 13 months will elapse from the receipt of complaint to the completion of an investigation...
-The goal...for cases 14 which ... involve complex ... issues ... should be no more than one year to investigate."
+SB 2375 of 1990, which BPM was the first State agency to support, enacted Business & Professions Code Section 2319, which mandated that the Medical Board "set as a goal ... so that an average of no more than six months will elapse from the receipt of complaint to the completion of an investigation....
+The goal...for cases which ... involve complex ... issues ... should be no more than one year to investigate."

 The BPM Board Members at that time requested initiation of a Medical Board Enforcement Matrix Report that would show, for MBC, BPM, and all other health boards affiliated at that time with MBC, the number of cases in the system at each step and how long they had been there.
 This proved controversial.
 While other affiliated health boards dropped out, the report was continued for MDs and DPMs despite ongoing resistance for several years and has been a valuable management tool.
-MBC managers used it to clean up the data base, so that MBC would have reliable data.
+MBC career managers used it to clean up the data base, so that MBC would have reliable data.
 BPM exhibits it in each quarterly Board Member meeting agenda book.

-BPM's timelines are reasonably within B&P Code Section 2319's statutory goals for Medical Board investigations (180 days on average, 360 for complex cases).
-BPM is also reasonably close to the new Department of Consumer Affairs target cycle time.
+BPM strives to keep its timelines within the B&P Code Section 2319 statutory goals for Medical Board investigations (180 days on average, 360 for complex cases).
+BPM is also seeking to meet the new Department of Consumer Affairs target cycle time.
 DCA's goal is 12-18 months from receipt of complaint to completion of investigation and final decision.
+Please see Tables 9-10 and Attachment G.